eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 The Verifier enforces a sequence of fail-closed validation gates in a specific order derived from the protocol's formal model.
 Each gate represents a critical check that must pass before proceeding.

-1. **MAC Verification**: Verifies the integrity of the Phase-1 payload using an HMAC tag derived from `BF` and `IF`.
+1. **MAC Verification:** Verifies the integrity of the Phase-1 payload using an HMAC tag derived from `BF` and `IF`.
    - Failure Action: Immediate termination.
 Publish error status `MAC_INVALID`.

-2. **Instance Authorization**: Checks if the Attester's identity (e.g., derived from `eca_uuid` or IF) is authorized to proceed.
+2. **Instance Authorization:** Checks if the Attester's identity (e.g., derived from `eca_uuid` or IF) is authorized to proceed.
    - Failure Action: Immediate termination.
 Publish error status `ID_MISMATCH`.

-3. **IHB Validation**: Confirms that the received Integrity Hash Beacon (IHB) matches the expected value for the authorized instance.
+3. **IHB Validation:** Confirms that the received Integrity Hash Beacon (IHB) matches the expected value for the authorized instance.
    - Failure Action: Immediate termination.
 Publish error status `IHB_MISMATCH`.

-4. **KEM Public Key Match**: Ensures the ephemeral encryption public key in the payload matches the expected key for the session.
+4. **KEM Public Key Match:** Ensures the ephemeral encryption public key in the payload matches the expected key for the session.
    - Failure Action: Immediate termination.
 Publish error status `KEM_MISMATCH`.

-5. **Evidence Time Window**: Validates that the `iat`, `nbf`, and `exp` claims in the final EAT are within an acceptable time skew (e.g., ±60 seconds).
+5. **Evidence Time Window:** Validates that the `iat`, `nbf`, and `exp` claims in the final EAT are within an acceptable time skew (e.g., ±60 seconds).
    - Failure Action: Immediate termination.
 Publish error status `TIME_EXPIRED`.

-6. **EAT Schema Compliance**: Checks that the EAT contains all required claims with the correct types and encodings.
+6. **EAT Schema Compliance:** Checks that the EAT contains all required claims with the correct types and encodings.
    - Failure Action: Immediate termination.
 Publish error status `SCHEMA_ERROR`.

-7. **EAT Signature**: Verifies the Ed25519 signature on the EAT using the public key derived from `BF` and `VF`.
+7. **EAT Signature:** Verifies the Ed25519 signature on the EAT using the public key derived from `BF` and `VF`.
    - Failure Action: Immediate termination.
 Publish error status `SIG_INVALID`.

-8. **Nonce Match**: Ensures the nonce in the EAT matches the nonce the Verifier issued in Phase 2, proving freshness.
+8. **Nonce Match:** Ensures the nonce in the EAT matches the nonce the Verifier issued in Phase 2, proving freshness.
    - Failure Action: Immediate termination.
 Publish error status `NONCE_MISMATCH`.

-9. **JP Validation**: Verifies the Joint Possession proof, ensuring the final identity key is bound to the ceremony context.
+9. **JP Validation:** Verifies the Joint Possession proof, ensuring the final identity key is bound to the ceremony context.
    - Failure Action: Immediate termination.
 Publish error status `KEY_BINDING_INVALID`.

-10. **PoP Validation**: Verifies the final Proof-of-Possession tag, confirming the Attester's knowledge of both `BF` and `VF`.
+10. **PoP Validation:** Verifies the final Proof-of-Possession tag, confirming the Attester's knowledge of both `BF` and `VF`.
     - Failure Action: Immediate termination.
 Publish error status `POP_INVALID`.

-11. **Identity Uniqueness (Replay)**: Persists the terminal state for the `eca_uuid` and rejects any future attempts to use it.
+11. **Identity Uniqueness (Replay):** Persists the terminal state for the `eca_uuid` and rejects any future attempts to use it.
     - Failure Action: Immediate termination.
 Publish error status `IDENTITY_REUSE`.

-These gates align with the formal model's events (see Appendix A.1):
+These gates align with the formal model's events (see [](#core-security-properties-baseline-model)):
 - Gate 8 Nonce Match (per AttesterUsesNonce event).
 - Gate 9 JP Validation (per VerifierValidatesWithKey event).
-- Gate 10 PoP Validation (See Section 8) (per VerifierAccepts event).
+- Gate 10 PoP Validation (See [](#sec-pop)) (per VerifierAccepts event).

 ## Phase 1: Authenticated Channel Setup {#phase-1-authenticated-channel-setup}